-What other recycling options are available for televisions and computers?
+What are other recycling options available for televisions and computers?

 Sending old computers and TVs to landfill is a waste of resources and increases the risk of toxic materials entering the environment.
 If a scheme service isn’t currently available in your area, there are a range of things you can do with your old electronic equipment: